 Most of the leads are low budget.
 Colors, the same cheesy graphics and logo have remained the same for years now.
 (I always thought they were homemade).

 It looks like there's more Resources content up for sale or for review...but really, it's all introductory stuff....and pretty poorly composed at that.
 The fact that they sell the book "Voiceover for Dummies" really says it all right there.

 I could go on for pages here pointing out all the superfluous fluff.
 If you want to see what I mean, have a look at the scripts they offer and read...well, anything.
 You'll have a good chuckle....

 What's up with the demo categories...?

-The demo categories are outright wrong, the description choices even worse......it all seems like somebody took an educated "guess" at how to describe a voice and offered up a list of inane adjectives.
+Heading over to the talent demo upload section, the Voices.com site still looks like it was created by someone who has never been a voice talent, much less a professional one.
+The demo categories are outright wrong, the description choices even worse......it all seems like somebody took an educated "guess" at how to describe your voice by merely offering up a list of adjectives.

 Obviously, they give this same list of adjectives for the client to pick out when they're describing the voice they want to target or hire.
 Subsequently, uploading a voice demo brings to mind a craps table in Vegas, single-malt scotch in hand ......wondering if the house has loaded the dice.